Stocks: Smooth Sailing

 Consider Expedia (EXPE) for example, which saw roughly -25% lopped off of its stock price over the past week after missing quarterly earnings expectations due to weather related challenges and despite the fact that quarterly revenue was +15% higher versus the year ago period.

 While the outcome over the past week was disconcerting for Expedia shareholders, it is reassuring from an overall stock market (DIA) health standpoint, as it highlights that valuations still matter to investors at the end of the day.
 Expedia at roughly 32 times trailing 12-month earnings had been trading at a nearly 60% premium to its long-term historical average.
-And it should be expected by investors that when stocks trading at such lofty heights miss expectations whether justified or not, they will feel a commensurate amount of pain to the downside.
+And, it should be expected by investors that when stocks trading at such lofty heights miss expectations whether justified or not, they will feel a commensurate amount of pain to the downside.
 It will be interesting to see how these same forces play out once they return to today’s high flying momentum driven tech sector (XLK).

 It is also worth noting that even in the wake of Expedia’s major stock price decline, it is still trading at a 32% premium to its historical average valuation.
 This is another important point that highlights the dilemma facing investors once today’s still roaring bull market finally draws to a close.
-For when the time finally comes when the broader stock market starts to fall in earnest, it may need to fall by -30% to -40% or more along the way before value oriented investors that finally step in to bring bear markets to an end may even begin to consider starting to buy.
+For when the time finally comes when the broader stock market starts to fall in earnest, it may need to fall by -30% to -40% or more along the way before value-oriented investors that finally step in to bring bear markets to an end may even begin to consider starting to buy.
 Such are worries for another day potentially coming as soon as 2018.
 But in the meantime, the recent experience of Expedia highlights the importance of the S&P 500 Index (VOO) as a whole getting as much as it can in earnings gains to help support today’s lofty stock prices as much as possible.

 Red Skies At Night?